PFPrzytycki/CellWalkR/examples/CellWalkR_Vignette.md

 #### Plotting Cells

 Two-dimensional embeddings of cells can be a very helpful tool for understanding cell diversity.
 We can directly embed cell-to-cell influence scores.
 Importantly, this portion of the influence matrix is not used in establishing the labeling of cells.
-Thus this can serve as distinct way to explore how labels were distributed accross cells.
+Thus this can serve as distinct way to explore how labels were distributed across cells.
 Because of this, unlike with most scATAC-seq analysis pipelines, clusters observed in this embedding may not directly correspond to labels.
 This can help understand cell diversity, as well as assist in identifying rare cell types.
 In addition to ggplot2, embedding also requires the package Rtsne.
 Cells can alternatively be embedding using a UMAP which requires the package uwot.

 ``` r
 install.packages("Rtsne")